 “What is the real Shawn Michaels?”

 “Oh man, just a piece of shit.
 Now he’s a Christian, and he’s turned his life around and all that stuff, but man, he was just an asshole.
 You know, just a bad person.
-And of course, I’m sure Vince and Pat probably liked seeing him in the shower, and him pose for Playgirl, or whatever he did, so that was great for them, you know?
+And of course, I’m sure Vince and Pat probably liked seeing him in the shower, and him posing for Playgirl, or whatever he did, so that was great for them, you know?
 They probably kept him around for other reasons besides his work.
 But yeah, just not, not good.

 The biggest rib’s on him because he ended up marrying one of the Nitro girls, which was too fuckin’ funny, because she made her rounds’ round the company, and then she ends up going up there and marrying him.
 And now they got a kid together, so that’s even better.”